 Canon 1D X Mark III vs Leica M10-P

 The Canon EOS-1D X Mark III and the Leica M10-P are two digital cameras that were announced, respectively, in January 2020 and August 2018.
-The 1DX Mark III is a DSLR, while the M10-P is a rangefinder-style mirrorless camera.
+The 1DX Mark III is a DSLR, while the M10-P is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 20 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.